 I am already claiming benefits

-- If you are currently claiming a sickness benefit such as Personal Independence Payment (PIP), Employment and Support Allowance (ESA) and some Universal Credit claims and you are waiting for a re-assessment, all face-to-face assessments have been cancelled until at least the 17 June 2020.
-It is likely that the assessment will be rearranged to a date after this.
-Your payments should continue until the rearranged assessment.
+- If you are currently claiming a sickness benefit such as Personal Independence Payment (PIP), Employment and Support Allowance (ESA) and some Universal Credit claims, and are waiting for a re-assessment, all face-to-face assessments have been temporarily postponed.
+You will be contacted by telephone or letter to let you know what will happen next.
+Your payments should continue until any rearranged assessment.

 If you are in work and not claiming benefits

 - If you cannot work because of Coronavirus you need to check with your employer if you can receive Statutory Sick Pay.

 - If you work on a short term contract or a zero hours contract, you may be entitled to sick pay.